younesStrittmatter/cooked/README.md

   - If you set `max_speed` to `True` the game will run at "max speed" using a fixed delta time (set with tick_rate).
 This is useful for training agents.
   - The `ai_tick_rate` determines how often the AI will make a decision.

+### Training
+In the folder `spoiled_broth/rl` you can find the training scripts.
+- `spoiled_broth/rl/train.py`: This is the main training script.
+It uses the `spoiled_broth/rl/agent.py` file to create the agent and train it.
+- `spoiled_broth/rl/game_env.py`: This is the "main" game environment used for training.
+It contains all the logic used for calculating rewards, stepping and so on.

 Python-Version: 3.13